 Our knowledge of Ohio’s birds would be incomplete if we could not agree upon which birds rightfully belong on any list of these birds.
 All of us know the common species, but when it comes to the rare ones, opinions can differ in the absence of verified knowledge.
 Knowledge about the scarcer species is important: it may teach us about range changes among these birds, or provide the first warnings about threats to birds becoming harder to find locally or throughout their range.
 Similarly, evidence of unusual seasonal occurrences, nesting records, or noteworthy numbers of less common species is vital to monitoring their status in Ohio.

 The nine-member Ohio Bird Records Committee exists to increase knowledge of Ohio’s bird life by validating records, maintaining public archives of rare occurrences of birds in the state, and establishing the official list of Ohio bird species.
-Currently the OBRC consists of: Greg Miller (Secretary), Bill Whan, Ed Pierce, Mike Busam, Rob Harlan, Sue Tackett, Jay Stenger, Rick Nirschl and Doug Vogus.
+Currently the OBRC consists of: Paul Gardner, (Secretary), Bill Whan, Ed Pierce, Mike Busam, Rob Harlan, Sue Tackett, Jay Stenger, Rick Nirschl and Doug Vogus.
 OBRC also undertakes efforts to help field observers recognize and document significant records, and sponsors publications intended to define the status and distribution of all the state’s birds.

 The Committee maintains the Review List, which includes all wild bird species encountered infrequently enough in the state that documentation (specimen, photo, sound recording, and/or full written description) is required for inclusion in the official record.
 Only records of rare birds with accepted documentation will be fully treated in The Ohio Cardinal, official checklists, and other publications about Ohio birds.
 Finally, the Committee offers a useful documentation form for sightings of Review species.